Microsoft-community/Community-website/wiki/backup.md

 The 3-2-1 rule is keeping 3 copies of your data, two on different storage mediums (your computer's drive and a backup drive for example) and one on the cloud.

-For instance, you have File X on your computer's main drive, you have to create another copy to put on your backup drive and/or on the cloud.
+For instance, if you have File X on your computer's main drive, you have to create another copy to put on your backup drive and/or on the cloud.
 Now you have 3 copies of File X.

 ## Backup locally